-The Council's recommends-multi-year funding recommendations for the "A list" projects extend from FY2012 through FY 2016.
+The Council's multi-year funding recommendations for projects extend from FY2012 through FY 2016.
 The duration of any particular project recommendation is specified in the project-specific recommendation on the attached spreadsheet.
 These vary from one to five years depending on the type of project, the project conditions, when the project is due to be completed, and if there is delivery of a product to review prior to a recommendation for additional years of funding.
 For example, the RME review includes a number of research projects (approximately 30) across the spectrum of the Fish and Wildlife Program.
-Some are pure research;

-some are projects that mix research elements with other aspects of monitoring, evaluation, assessment, or on-the-ground actions.
-Most research projects receive no more than three-year funding recommendation.
-Out-year funding will be dependent on ISRP and Council review of the reports of research results and a proposal for further work.
+Some are pure research; some are projects that mix research elements with other aspects of monitoring, evaluation, assessment, or on-the-ground actions.
+Most research projects are recommended for no more than three years of funding.
+Outyear funding will be dependent on ISRP and Council review of the reports of research results and a proposal for further work.